ICIJ/datashare-keycloak-integration/README.md

 ## Description of the moving parts

-### DataShare
+### Datashare

-This demo deploys DataShare with its dependencies as if it were deployed in a production grade environment but does not takes any care of the security.
+This demo deploys Datashare with its dependencies as if it were deployed in a production grade environment but does not takes any care of the security.
 It is also logging in debug mode, it is just a demo, **do not use in production**.

 The deployed dependencies are:

 * Redis, for the sessions and work queues.
 * ElasticSearch, to index the documents.
-* PostgreSQL, to handle some persientence needed by DataShare
+* PostgreSQL, to handle some persientence needed by Datashare

-DataShare is configured via command options to use those services and Keycloak.
+Datashare is configured via command options to use those services and Keycloak.

 We've added `indexFiles.sh`that is downloading and indexing files from our [demo website](https://datashare-demo.icij.org).
-You can use it to see how datashare can index files.
+You can use it to see how Datashare can index files.

 ### Keycloak